whiffee/Jupyter_caveman/readme.md

 In the home directory there is a file called .bashrc.
 It is necessary to edit this file to get permanent effective change in the $PATH.
 The permanent change that is desired is access to some designated import directory, which can hold the modules that the application will need to import as ancillaries.
 At the very end of the file place a $PATH change statement similar to the one shown on the last line of the image below.

 <img src="images/bashrc_bottom.png" width=39% height=39%/>

+After saving the change to .bashrc, it is necessary to reboot the computer to incorporate the change.

 __Test Jupyter Rendition__